Metalab/oeffimonitor/README.md

 For calculating the walking duration to the stop, Öffimonitor by default queries the [OSRM Demo Server](https://github.com/Project-OSRM/osrm-backend/wiki/Demo-server) and caches these results for the current runtime execution.
 By using the OSRM Demo Server you agree to this [API usage policy](https://github.com/Project-OSRM/osrm-backend/wiki/Api-usage-policy).
 The corresponding database is licensed under [ODbL](http://opendatacommons.org/licenses/odbl/) by [OSRM](http://project-osrm.org/).
 You can change the server address to any other OSRM instance in ```server/settings.js``` or leave it blank to disable the feature.

 The API Data is provided by Wienerlinien under [CC BY 4.0 License](https://creativecommons.org/licenses/by/4.0/).
-See [Open Data Info Page of Wiener Linien (DE)](https://www.wienerlinien.at/open-data) for furhter information and license.
+See [Open Data Info Page of Wiener Linien (DE)](https://www.wienerlinien.at/open-data) for further information and license.

 ### Contributors
 * Bernhard Hayden [@burnoutberni](https://github.com/burnoutberni)